Scope (computer programming): Dynamic scope

 With dynamic scope, a name refers to execution context.
 In technical terms, this means that each name has a global stack of bindings.
 Introducing a local variable with name x pushes a binding onto the global x stack (which may have been empty), which is popped off when the control flow leaves the scope.
 Evaluating x in any context always yields the top binding.
 Note that this cannot be done at compile-time because the binding stack only exists at run-time, which is why this type of scope is called dynamic scope.

 Dynamic scope is uncommon in modern languages.

 Generally, certain blocks are defined to create bindings whose lifetime is the execution time of the block; this adds some features of static scope to the dynamic scope process.
 However, since a section of code can be called from many different locations and situations, it can be difficult to determine at the outset what bindings will apply when a variable is used (or if one exists at all).
 This can be beneficial; application of the principle of least knowledge suggests that code avoid depending on the reasons for (or circumstances of) a variable's value, but simply use the value according to the variable's definition.
 This narrow interpretation of shared data can provide a very flexible system for adapting the behavior of a function to the current state (or policy) of the system.
-However, this benefit relies on careful documentation of all variables used this way as well as on careful avoidance of assumptions about a variable's behavior, and does not provide any mechanism to detect interference between different parts of a program.
-Some languages, like Perl and Common Lisp, allow the programmer to choose static or dynamic scope when defining or redefining a variable.
+However, this benefit relies on careful documentation of all variables used this way and on careful avoidance of assumptions about a variable's behavior, and provides no mechanism to detect interference between different parts of a program.
+Some languages, like Perl and Common Lisp, allow a programmer to choose static or dynamic scope when defining or redefining a variable.
 Examples of languages that use dynamic scope include Logo, Emacs Lisp, LaTeX and the shell languages bash, dash, and PowerShell.

 Dynamic scope is fairly easy to implement.
-To find an name's value, the program could traverse the runtime stack, checking each activation record (each function's stack frame) for a value for the name.
+To find a name's value, the program could traverse the runtime stack, checking each activation record (each function's stack frame) for a value for the name.
 In practice, this is made more efficient via the use of an association list, which is a stack of name/value pairs.
 Pairs are pushed onto this stack whenever declarations are made, and popped whenever variables go out of context.
 Shallow binding is an alternative strategy that is considerably faster, making use of a central reference table, which associates each name with its own stack of meanings.
 This avoids a linear search during run-time to find a particular name, but care should be taken to properly maintain this table.
 Note that both of these strategies assume a last-in-first-out (LIFO) ordering to bindings for any one variable; in practice all bindings are so ordered.